-Perrie Edwards Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlrlain
+Perrie Edwards’ Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlain

-Little Mix’s Perrie Edwards’ love life is on the up and up, these days.
+Little Mix’s Perrie Edwards’ love life is on the up and up these days.

-The singer, one-fourth of British girl group, Little Mix just posted a sweet snap of herself and rumored beau, footballer Alex Oxlade-Chamberlain to Instagram, much to the delight of her super invested fans.
+The singer, one-fourth of British girl group Little Mix, just posted a sweet snap of herself and rumored beau, footballer Alex Oxlade-Chamberlain, to Instagram, much to the delight of her super-invested fans.
 While it’s possible that the couple just wanted to share their love with the world, it’s likely that Perrie posted the photo to put rumors to rest that she and Alex had broken up.

-Since Perrie’s ex-boyfriend, Zayn Malik called off their engagement and four-year relationship in 2015, her love life has been under the microscope.
-Perrie’s super obsessed fans regularly post their theories about Perrie Edwards’ love life in the comment section of her social media accounts.
+Since Perrie’s ex-boyfriend, Zayn Malik, called off their engagement and four-year relationship in 2015, her love life has been under the microscope.
+Perry’s super-obsessed fans regularly post their theories about Perrie Edwards’ love life in the comments section of her social media accounts.

 When she posted a photo of herself and Chamberlain to her account last month, her fans rejoiced that she had finally moved on from Zayn Malik.

-Those same fans noticed that Perrie Edwards recently deleted a month old photo of her and Alex from her account, which led them to believe that the pair had called it quits.
+Those same fans noticed that Perrie Edwards recently deleted a month-old photo of her and Alex from her account, which led them to believe that the pair had called it quits.
 While neither party has ever officially confirmed or denied a relationship, social media can sometimes be a good way to gauge where a couple’s head is at.
 Judging by Perrie Edward’s latest snap, however, the two are happier than ever.

 The snap in question paints a very romantic portrait of the couple.
-Perrie can be seen with her arms draped across Alex in engaged in a lip lock, with just the Eiffel Tower as a backdrop.
+Perrie can be seen with her arms draped across Alex, and they are engaged in a lip lock, with just the Eiffel Tower as a backdrop.

 A photo posted by Perrie Edwards ✌️???? (@perrieedwards) on